-As someone who lives and works in the mountains I snowboard a lot!
-And for the most part my equipment last pretty well with a board lasting a whole season before I get a new one.
+As someone who lives and works in the mountains, I snowboard a lot!
+And for the most part, my equipment lasts pretty well, with a board lasting a whole season before I start thinking about getting a new one.

 I normally ride a few times a week over the 5 month winter season, and when April comes around I can normally start to feel my board is getting a little tired.
 Speaking to my friends that also ride a lot they seem to agree that after about 3 ½ months of full-on riding it is time to start looking for a new board.

 This means that on average a snowboard will be good for 75-90 days of riding.
 After that, the board will still be fine to ride but maybe will start to feel a little tired and lifeless.